tjmelo/cx-experiences/node/README.md

 Experiences by Framework Node.js
 =
-> All of code snippets are experiences for application tests.
+> All the code snippets are experienced by tests in applications.

 <hr />